[sound of zipper opening]

 Oh, it's twue.
 It's twue.
 It's twue, it's TWUE!

 A very prevalent notion in modern society is the idea that black men are better endowed than other races.
-The stereotype is a very old one, likely centuries.
-While... kind of... an example of Positive Discrimination, it has some negative consequences, and quite a checkered past.
+Even if penis size never explicitly comes up, one might still see references to the idea that black men are automatically good lovers.
+The stereotype is a very old one, likely dating back centuries.
+While it may initially seem like a flattering depiction, it has had some Unfortunate Implications and derives from quite a checkered past.

 Obviously a subtrope of Bigger Is Better in Bed.
-See also Where Da White Women At?
+Also compare Where da White Women At? and Race Fetish.

 "And they go on to piss off the bridge, and this one n***r says, Aw shit, man, is the water cold today, and the other one says, And the bottom's muddy too, dammit!"

-Sometimes this trope refers not so much to any specific trait as to sexual prowess in general.
+- Sometimes this trope refers not so much to any specific part of the anatomy as to sexual prowess in general.
 In Enter the Dragon for instance, the black bruiser Williams is among the martial arts contestants offered some feminine "company" for the evening from Han's Paid Harem.
-He picks out four of them, and then apologizes to the rest of girls that, um, he's "a little tired" this evening.
+He picks out four of them, and then apologizes to the rest of the girls that, um, he's "a little tired" this evening.